-- Project based: Contractors need to treat each and every construction project as a unique, short-term profit centers with unique inputs and requirements.
-Each project has different site conditions or local variables like labor availability, cost of materials and legislation that has to be kept in mind.
+- Project based: Contractors need to treat each and every construction project as a unique, short-term profit center with unique inputs and requirements.
+Each project has different site conditions that have to be kept in mind such as, local variables like labor availability or cost of materials and legislation.

 - Decentralized production: In contrast to retail and manufacturing, production primarily happens on different job sites rather than fixed locations.
-Use and labor equipment frequently moves from site to site, and this can result in high mobilization costs.
-Labor costs for example, has to be tracked to each job with the correct wage rate depending on the location the project is taking place.
+Use and labor equipment frequently move from site to site, and this can result in high mobilization costs.
+Labor costs for example, have to be tracked to each job with the correct wage rate depending on the location the project is taking place.

 - Long-term contracts: In construction, production contracts can last years and have multiple, extended payments over that time.
-Terms commonly allow 30, 60, even 90 days or more to pay invoices.
+Terms commonly allow 30, 60 or even more than 90 days to pay invoices.
 As a result, revenue recognition and cash management in construction both carry special considerations.

-Having a precise tracking, reporting, and cash flow strategies is very important.
+Having a precise tracking, reporting, and cash flow strategy is very important.

-Contractors and construction companies also need to have in mind that there are some costs that can exists in many categories, and this makes calculating the costs of sales a difficult process.
-A customized accounting software can be useful to segregate the costing processes and also help record costs on a regular basis.
+Contractors and construction companies also need to keep in mind that there are some costs that can exist in many categories.
+This makes calculating the costs of sales a difficult process.
+A customized accounting software can be useful to segregate the processing amounts and also help record costs on a regular basis.

 Since construction contracts are usually long-term and often have delayed payments, contractors need to have a Revenue recognition method in order to determine when they’ve officially made money on a project, and determine when they should officially record an expense.
 The method they choose will determine when income and expenses “count”.
 In some cases, they might use one method for their own bookkeeping and for tax reporting.
 The main options have traditionally included cash-basis, completed contract, and percentage of completion.